Abdulqudus001/guess-the-specificity/README.md

 The CSS selectors in the game is for educational purposes only and as such might not be the most appropriate.

+*To make the CSS selectors more random, you can check the [db folder](https://github.com/Abdulqudus001/guess-the-specificity/tree/master/db) to add more CSS selectors*

 Credits to [keeganstreet](https://github.com/keeganstreet/) for his [specificity-calculator](https://github.com/keeganstreet/specificity)

 ## Todo